|School Field Trips|

-The Chumash Indian Museum is scheduling field trips for the 2014* school year starting in August.
+The Chumash Indian Museum is scheduling field trips for the 2014/2015* school year.
 The Chumash Indian Museum offers students the rich history of the Chumash people.
 Students travel back in time, beginning with the extensive museum exhibits, continuing to the game field where they play the game Ma'pon (rabbit game) and visit the 'Aps (houses).
 The two and one half hour program includes stories and songs of the Chumash people.

 Lunch 12:00 p.m. (students bring their own lunches)